Pathways for Sailing Progression

 Beginner sailors ages 8-11 should join our Recruits class.
 Designed to get students familiar with the basics of sailing, this class teaches safety on the water, rigging, steering, basic trimming, and points-of-sail.
 The goals of this class are for students to be able to single handedly rig an Opti, safely dock, and sail an upwind course.

-Students ages 9-11 who have successfully learned to rig an Opti, safely dock, and sail an upwind course on their own should register for our Opti Green class.
+Students ages 9-11, who weigh less then 100lbs and who have successfully learned to rig an Opti, safely dock, and sail an upwind course on their own should register for our Opti Green class.
 This class teaches the basic rules of racing and deepens the skills of a successful Recruit.
 Motivated students will have the opportunity to participate in regattas.
 We recommend, but do not require, concurrent participation in Recruits.

 Continuing Sailors (ages 10-11) and at least 100lbs :